 There are known conflicts between AVG Anti-Virus and ComboFix - ComboFix will not run while AVG is installed.
 For AVG Free users, I recommend using avast!
 Free Antivirus or Microsoft Security Essentials instead, because these programs actually provide better protection.

 avast!
-Antivirus users should temporarily disable the AutoSandbox feature to let ComboFix run correctly.
-Instructions for this are in this article.
+Antivirus users should temporarily turn off all shields (right-click System Tray icon, expand avast! shields control and click Disable until computer is restarted) to let ComboFix run correctly.
 Also, avast!
-Antivirus users must run ComboFix in normal mode of Windows instead of Safe Mode.
-In Safe Mode, ComboFix loads and then exits without any scanning.
+Antivirus users must run ComboFix in normal mode of Windows instead of Safe Mode: ComboFix loads and then exits without any scanning while avast!
+Antivirus is installed.

 Note: always download ComboFix right before performing a malware scan from BleepingComputer's web page as this program gets updated frequently to include removal of newest malware!